computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 Our friends at Hello Velocity understand that there's very little difference between marketing and trolling.
 Their experimental 'vaporware' projects are entertaining and effective at getting media attention, and they bring this thought process to client work.
-Perhaps the future of advertising-driven companies like Huge and Mother with large teams of 'creative technologists'.

 ### Gigster